 Who is the PM in Scrum?

 Now I mentioned Scrum and we’ve seen the polls.
 Those of you who attended my previous webinars know that Scrum is still, after many years, the most popular of all the agile frameworks in use today.
 In fact, when I work with my clients, I often hear “we don’t have project managers anymore” and it takes me by surprise because we still have projects.
 So why shouldn’t we have a project manager to hold the budget, and on-board resources, and manage risks and issues?
-I think this belief that there is no more project manager is that there is no project management role in scrum.
+I think this belief that there is no more project manager is that there is no project manager role in Scrum.
 Scrum is a product development framework, not a project management framework.
 Many organisations have successfully adapted their project governance and planning practices to bring in the iterative development, and empirical planning style, which is very popular in scrum and very effective when done well.

 Scrum is a product development framework, not a project management framework.
 Many organisations have successfully adapted their project governance and planning practices to bring in the iterative development, and empirical planning style, which is very popular in Scrum and very effective when done well.